FC Chornomorets Odesa: Alley of Football Glory

+Exactly one year later, on September 1, 2013, two nameplates were added in honor of Viktor Hryshko and Igor Sokolovsky.
+On February 19, 2014, two more plates were added to the Alley of Glory in honor of Valeriy Porkujan and Roman Hryhorchuk.
+On September 13, 2014, four new nameplates appeared on the walk in honor of Ilya Tsymbalar, Vyacheslav Leshchuk, Matvey Cherkassky and Vasyl Ishchak.

-On September 13, 2015, the walk of fame was replenished with two new nameplates in honor of Leonid Buryak and Volodymyr Nechayev.
+On September 13, 2015, the Alley of Glory was replenished with two new nameplates in honor of Leonid Buryak and Volodymyr Nechayev.
 On September 11, 2016, two new nameplates appeared on the walk in honor of Volodymyr Sokolov and Vitaly Serafimov.
 In September 2017, two nameplates in honor of Viktor Zubkov and Oleksandr Ruga replenished the walk.
 A year later (2018), a nameplate in honor of Volodymyr Fink appeared on the walk.
 On September 17, 2023, the alley of fame was replenished with two new nameplates in honor of Oleksandr Degtyarev and Oleksandr Polishchuk.
-On 14 September 2024, before the match of the 6th round of the 2024–25 Ukrainian Premier League between FC Chornomorets and FC Ingulets on the Walk of Football Fame of the FC Chornomorets Odesa was held a solemn ceremony of opening a new nameplate in honor of Anatoliy Doroshenko.
+On 14 September 2024, before the match of the 6th round of the 2024–25 Ukrainian Premier League between FC Chornomorets and FC Inhulets on the Alley of Glory was held a solemn ceremony of opening a new nameplate in honor of Anatoliy Doroshenko.
 On September 13, 2025, a new nameplate appeared on the walk in honor of Edward Luchin.
+On September 2, 2026, a new nameplate appeared on the walk in honor of Grigory Bibergal.